MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-email-text-consent.md

 </table>

 > [!IMPORTANT]
-> Real-time journeys may check the contact's `DoNotEmail`, `DoNotBulkEmail`, and `DoNotTrack` fields to match outbound marketing's consent enforcement behavior and aid in the transition from outbound marketing to real-time journeys.
+> Customer Insights - Journeys always checks the **Allow email** and **Allow bulk email** fields oin contact records to determine if email is allowed to be sent to the contact's email address.
+Both fields must be set to allow for an email with a commercial purpose type to be sent to a contact.
+Only the **Allow email** field must be set to allow emails to be sent with a transactional purpose type selected.
+These checks are done in addition to the Customer Insights - Journeys contact-point consent opt-in/opt-out checks for emails sent by journeys.
+These checks are not performed for other entity types (for example, leads or Customer Insights - Data profiles).
 To learn more, visit [Manage user compliance settings in Customer Insights - Journeys](real-time-marketing-compliance-settings.md)

 ## View consent records